Principles of IKI Krav Maga

 Speed - Under the stress of a real-life violent situation you will be nervous, it will be difficult to be fast.
 In addition, why would you assume that you can be faster than your attacker?
 Speed is an unreliable friend.

-Strength - If a technique requires "muscle" to make it work, simply put it is not a good technique.
+Strength - If a technique requires "muscle" to make it work, simply put - it is not a good technique.
 Anything can work when you force it, assuming you are stronger than the other person.
 When I see students "forcing" a technique, I know that they have not yet understood the technique, if our techniques are done correctly, they don't need extra muscle.
 The assumption is that your attacker has chosen you for a reason, most likely he is stronger than you, now if your technique relies upon strength, muscle, to make it work, you will be outmuscled and out of luck.
 If a technique only works with extra muscle, we reject it.
 What use is a technique that only works if you are stronger than your opponent?
 In my opinion, of none-whatsoever.

 Precision - When we are nervous, we lose the ability to be precise with our movements.
 I learned this years ago while being fired upon by some antisemite, simple tasks like inserting a key into a lock, normal everyday activities, become nearly impossible.
-Thus, when we learn complicated techniques that involved grabbing a certain point on a person's hand and twisting it a particular way, well, under stress, that becomes impossible.
+Thus, when we learn complicated techniques that involve grabbing a certain point on a person's hand and twisting it a particular way, well, under stress, that becomes impossible.
 Even Hollywood stunt actors often need to redo such techniques over and over until it comes out right.
 Life is not a movie; you cannot do a "retake".
 If a technique requires precision in order to work, we drop it.
 We only use gross motor movements, no grabbing, no twisting of hands or wrists.
 We leave that for the movies and actors.

-Perfect style for imperfect people - Even Olympic athletes and professional tournament fighters, have trouble pulling off complicated techniques under stress.
+Perfect style for Imperfect People - Even Olympic athletes and professional tournament fighters have trouble pulling off complicated techniques under stress.
 We accept the fact that we are not perfect, we are not Olympic athletes or world champion fighters, we are ordinary, average, human beings with our faults, our good days and our bad days.
 Thus, our style is designed for the average person, with average abilities, and an average amount of time and income to devote to self-defense training.
 If you are above average - good for you!
 You will master our techniques even faster.

-A style for all ages - All conditions and body types.
+A style for all Ages - All conditions and body types.
 A continuation of the previous point.
 We grow old, if we are lucky.
-Great athletes shine in their prime and then, the retire.
+Great athletes shine in their prime and then, they retire.
 Sixty-year-old men do not play professional baseball or basketball, but sixty-year-old men and women do need self-defense.
 Our bodies and our abilities change as we grow older, and many of us suffer injuries or illness along the way.
 At IKI we recognize this, our techniques are designed for all ages, all sizes, men and women of all types and abilities.
 We are an inclusive style.

 APC - Ability, Purposes, Circumstances - This refers to the way we handle an attack.
 Do we block and run?
-Block and Control, or Block and destroy?
+Block and Control, or Block and Destroy?
 In the Israeli military one of my students came back and told me, "We were taught never to retreat but always to finish off the attacker, to destroy him."

 Me: And what about if it were not a terrorist but a soldier cracking down under pressure and attacking with a knife or pointing his rifle at other soldiers, do you want to break his neck?
 Answer: ah, no, not really.
-Me: OK, then, let's begin the lesson.
+Me: OK, then, let's begin the lesson

 The Concept of Awareness and Imaging, a key to survival - Not just the physical.
 As I grow older and grow in life and martial arts experience, I realize that the mental role is far more important that I was initially led to believe.
 Whereas years ago, it was standing in a row, punching and kicking in the air and shouting our "Kias", now I realize that most of self-protection involves paying attention, noticing what is around you, seeing problems before they happen.
 In a word, as Mr. Miyagi said, "Best defense - not be there."
 This is a great truth.
 Situational Awareness is not just a slogan with us, it is a way of viewing the world, a way of life.
 In addition, we use Imaging, which means if I am standing at a bus stop, I am taking note of everyone around me and imagining attacks.
 What if that man pulled out a knife, what if that person pulled out a handgun, what if...it is more than just being aware of our surroundings, it is playing out scenarios in your head.
 Psychological studies have proven that when an attack takes place, those who have already "experienced" these attacks in their imagination, are better able to respond, and faster.